 This blog is a conglomeration of the thoughts of both Marvin Cotten and Scott Lencke, while we will also look to draw in articles and thoughts from various contributors.

-The purpose of To Be Continued is to put forth a solid biblical, theological and historical case for continuationism.
+The purpose of To Be Continued is to put forth a biblical, theological and historical case for continuationism.

 What is continuationism, you may ask?